Wondering about how to start a baking business from home? You’re at the beginning of an exciting journey – our 10-step guide will help you get going.

 Since cakes are difficult to transport, you need to have a good sense of your local market, as most of your customers need to be close enough for in-person delivery or collection.

-You make a product that looks beautiful, so photographs are going to be key.
+You make a product that looks beautiful, so photographs are key.

 Set up a simple website with important details like what you do, where you’re based, and how people can place an order, and add plenty of mouth-watering photos.
 There are tons of website builders to choose from, including WordPress, Squarespace and Wix.